Ali29raza/ATS-Resume-System/README.md

 - **Optimized for ATS**: Helps HR professionals refine resumes to better match job descriptions for improved performance in Applicant Tracking Systems (ATS).
 - **Automatic Contact Extraction**: Extracts critical contact details (name, phone number, email, LinkedIn) directly from the resume.

+## Future Directions

+This application can be enhanced to handle multiple resumes simultaneously.
+By analyzing multiple resumes at once, the system could rank and return the best-matching resumes based on job descriptions.
+This feature would allow HR professionals to easily identify top candidates, facilitating further analysis to find the best fit for the role.

 ## License

 This project is licensed under the MIT License.